 Is there any upper age limit for braces treatment?

 NO!
 Braces can be done at any age provided the gums and bone are in good health.
 As age advances the duration of treatment may be longer than the younger age group due to the increase in density of bone.
 The type of braces for adults is best chosen by the orthodontist for optimum results.

 The alignment of teeth will be successful irrespective of the types of braces.
 The most important phase that contributes to long term success of braces treatment is the retention phase.
 After alignment is complete, retainers must be worn for at least one year in order to prevent relapse.
 At Dr.Smilez, we always ensure optimum success and is one of the most preferred clinics for braces in Chennai.

 The duration usually depends on the complexity of tooth movement and the type of braces chosen.
 On average, the treatment time can range from 8 months – 24 months.

 What are retainers?

-Retainers are used after active orthodontic treatment is completed with braces.
+Retainers are used after active braces treatment is completed.
 Your braces will be removed and retainers will be made which can be fixed or removable.
 This has to be worn for a minimum of one year.